Storage efficiency with Qumulo

 All told, the combined efficiency benefits mean a typical Qumulo customer can store the same amount of user data with 25 percent less raw capacity than other file systems.

-That high efficiency is complemented by the kind of benefits that matter to data-intensive businesses:
+That high efficiency is complemented by the benefits that matter to data-intensive businesses:

-Equal storage efficiency for small files and large files
+- Equal storage efficiency for small and large files

-Efficient transactions that allow QF2 clusters to scale to many hundreds of nodes
+- Efficient transactions that allow Qumulo clusters to scale to many hundreds of nodes

 Your data is too important to leave to outdated legacy storage methods—or to vendors with a loose grip on the concept of “usable capacity.”
-With QF2, Qumulo delivers the transparency, predictability, and performance you need for digital era data operations.
+Qumulo delivers the transparency, predictability, and performance you need for digital-era data operations.